Most Plastic Surgery Patients Are Female

 Dr. Bartell Is With You Every Step Of the Way

 Having over 25 years of experience working with all kinds of patients, Dr. Bartell has performed countless below the neck procedures.
-During the free consultation he will discuss a patient’s needs and goals with them and answer any questions a patient or spouse may have.
+During the consultation he will discuss a patient’s needs and goals with them and answer any questions a patient or spouse may have.
 He also has many before and after photos and stories of women patients who had a procedure done that changed their lives for the better that he’d be happy to share.
 Dr. Bartell wants all patients and their loved ones to feel safe and confident throughout their entire procedure.